FabioMGiacomini/Recipes_App/README.md

 ## Description

 <p>You can do any CRUD (create, read, update, delete) operation.
-The app follows the MVC schema to have a cleaner structure</p>
+The app follows the MVC schema to have a cleaner structure</p><p>Signup or login to enter the app</p><p>Auth system available, realized with passport module and strategies</p>

 ## How to start